 Creating more privacy doesn’t always require a fence — it can be done easily with greenery.
 A little bit of thought is all it takes to create a backyard that is warm and welcoming.
 These are just a couple of ideas.
 Our goal is to create a backyard that will give you privacy while increasing your enjoyment of all the nature around you.

 At Moodscapes we are happy to help you find plants that will meet your privacy needs and add to your yard’s aesthetic.
 Check out some past work in our portfolio, and if you're looking for a consultation from one of our landscape design experts, contact us today.
+Be sure to also download our free ebook to learn more about the essential elements for creating an outdoor living space you'll love.

 Moodscapes LLC is an organic landscape design and service company with a focus on helping you extend your life outdoors to enjoy activities on your own, as a family and with friends.
 We create opportunities for you to commune with and find joy and peace in nature and to live in an ecologically friendly and healthy environment.
 Please explore our landscape services and the portfolio that demonstrates many examples of our work.